Nectarbits

 Comparing the Development Cost of Flutter and React Native

-Comparing average developer cost in the US between Flutter and React Native
+Comparing the average developer cost in the US between Flutter and React Native

 While both Flutter and React Native are free and open source, the biggest chunk of your mobile app development budget will likely be spent on developer salaries.
 If you’re planning to build a permanent team, here is a general idea of the salary ranges for Flutter and React Native developers in the USA in 2024:-